hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 > ## Service Account or Not?
 >
-> When you're dealing with a personal repository (project) that nobody else has administrative access to, e.g. the settings, then it's *ok* to use your CERN account/password in the environment variables for the settings...
+> When you're dealing with a personal repository (project) that nobody else has administrative access to, e.g., the settings, then it's *ok* to use your CERN account/password in the environment variables for the settings...
 >
 > However, when you're sharing or part of a group, it is much better to use a group's service account or a user's (maybe yours) service account for authentication instead.
 For today's lesson however, we'll be using your account and show pictures of how to set these environment variables.
 {: .callout}